SkeyCalc 2.0.1

 by Colin Henein

-An RFC-2289 compliant OTP response generator (S/Key Calculator) for
+An RFC-2289 compliant OTP response generator (S/Key Calculator).

 1. Introduction